MrGranai/computer-science/README.md

 - Python 3.x

 ## Contributing
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for our participants.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.